rozhkovmax/GFayeSwift/Readme.md

 ## Example Server

-There is a sample faye server using the NodeJS Faye library.
+There is a sample Faye server using the NodeJS Faye library.
 If you have NodeJS installed just run the following commands to install the package:

 ```javascript
 npm install